AllFatherOdin2/GradDatabases/DatabaseProject/src/indexMechTake2/README2Take2.txt

 -index file is unique and is named "index.txt" -Buckets are stored as tuples in modified CSV format in the index file
-	-The first value is the "bucket" tuple is the index value -The remaining values in the bucket (no more than 10) will be keys -Tuples are separated by \n
+	-The first value is the "bucket" tuple is the index value -The remaining values in the bucket (no more than MAX_BUCKET_SIZE, default is 10) will be keys -Tuples are separated by \n
 	-The index value will be separated from the keys by an `, and the keys will be separated by a ~ -We are assuming that no one will use an accent mark or tilde in this program.
 		-Additional error checking and database sanitization would solve this issue, but that is outside the scope of this project.
+	-The index value of the overflow bucket is OVERFLOW_TITLE (set to "overflow" by default)